-We are now in a position to prove Theorem~\ref{no sublinear harmonic}:
+We are now in a position to prove Theorem~\ref{no sublinear harmonic}.

-\begin{proof}[Proof of Theorem~\ref{no sublinear harmonic}] We only need to prove that for almost every environment, $h(\rho)=h(X_1)$ for any sublinear harmonic function.
-Indeed, stationarity would then imply that for almost every $P$, $h(X_n)=h(X_{n+1})$ for any sublinear harmonic function.
-Since the Markov chain is irreducible, $(X_n)$ can visit any vertex and we deduce that almost surely any sublinear harmonic function is constant.
+\begin{pf*}{Proof of Theorem~\ref{no sublinear harmonic}} We only need to prove that for almost every environment, $h(\rho )=h(X_1)$ a.s., for any sublinear harmonic function.
+Indeed, stationarity would then imply that for almost every $P$, $h(X_n)=h(X_{n+1})$ a.s. for any sublinear harmonic function.
+Since the Markov chain is irreducible, $(X_n)$ can visit any vertex, and we deduce that almost surely any sublinear harmonic function is constant.